zza3035/Complex-Data-Management-Algorithms/README.md

 # Complex-Data-Management-Algorithms
-This repository includes three complex data management algorithms written in Jupiter Notebook.
+This repository includes three complex data management algorithms implemented in Python.
 These exercises are from course COMP7107.

 1 Spatial Range Queries: developing and testing of algorithms for filtering objects while processing spatial range queries.
 Key point: compute minimum bounding rectangles for polygons, then use MBRs as filters in queries.
 (The polygon.csv is too big to uploaded)